-Salary is $40,336.58.
+Salary & Benefits: Salary is $40,836.58.
 Compensation package is comprised of many college paid benefits including health and life insurance, retirement, leave time, and tuition waivers for Santa Fe College and the University of Florida.

 Classification: Full-time, Technical/Professional, Pay Grade PT3, Exempt